top of page

 It’s important to note that weight loss will not give your body the skills it needs to move with ease in daily life.
 The three skills your body needs to do this are strength, stamina, and mobility.

-The whole-person approach to weight loss uses exercise as the way to tell your body you want to restore and keep these skills so you can do what you want to do in order to thrive.
+The whole-person approach to weight loss uses exercise as a way to tell your body you want to restore and keep these skills so you can do what you want to do in order to thrive.

 The good news is your body already has the ability to do this, no matter what your weight is.
 Carrying extra weight does not change your ability to improve your strength, stamina, and mobility.
 What does need to change is the way that you move your body.
 It takes unlearning the ways you’ve been taught to move in order to ‘tone’ and burn calories and tapping into what your body already knows about how to move well.